kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 // PersistentVolumeClaimStatus represents the status of PV claim type PersistentVolumeClaimStatus struct {
   ...
+  // CurrentVolumeAttributesClassName is the current name of the VolumeAttributesClass the PVC is using CurrentVolumeAttributesClassName *string
-  // ModifyVolumeStatus represents the status object of ControllerModifyVolume operation ModifyVolumeStatus ModifyVolumeStatus
+  // ModifyVolumeStatus represents the status object of ControllerModifyVolume operation ModifyVolumeStatus *ModifyVolumeStatus
   ...
 }

 // ModifyVolumeStatus represents the status object of ControllerModifyVolume operation type ModifyVolumeStatus struct {
-  // CurrentVolumeAttributesClassName is the current name of the VolumeAttributesClass the PVC is using CurrentVolumeAttributesClassName string
   // TargetVolumeAttributesClassName is the name of the VolumeAttributesClass the PVC currently being reconciled TargetVolumeAttributesClassName string
   // Status is the status of the ControllerModifyVolume operation